Datadog dashboards enable you to efficiently monitor your infrastructure and integrations by displaying and tracking key metrics.

 Avoid using - (hyphen) in the dashboard title as the dashboard URL is generated from the title.

 Add a logo to the dashboard header.
 The integration logo will automatically appear in the header if the icon exists here and the

 integration_idmatches the icon name.
 That means it will only appear when the dashboard you're working on is made into the official integration board.

 Always include an "about" group for the integration containing a brief description and helpful links.
 Also include an "overview" group containing a few of the most important metrics, and place it at the top of the dashboard.
 Edit the "about" group and select the "banner" display option, then link to a banner image like this:

 /static/images/integration_dashboard/your-image.png.
-For instructions on how to create and upload a banner image, go to the DRUIDS logo gallery, click the relevant logo, and click the "MSL Dashboard" tab.
+For instructions on how to create and upload a banner image, go to the DRUIDS logo gallery, click the relevant logo, and click the "Dashboard Banner" tab.
 The "about" section should contain content, not data; the "overview" section should contain data.
 Avoid making the "about" section full-width.